 “Ze showers in our rooms haf run out of water,” said one, giggling.
 “In the middle of vashing our hairs.
 We cannot go to ze beach with shampoos in our hairs, ze saltz vill make alles kaput.”

-Meanwhile, soapsuds were spilling over the fountain's edge, which began making some worrying gurgling sounds.
+Soapsuds were spilling over the fountain's edge, which began making some worrying gurgling sounds.
 Hair and soap had not been included in the filter design criteria.
 The waterspout shot in the air about two meters, there was a bang, and the water stopped flowing completely.

 “Zis is a disaster,” said another girl.
 “Vot are ve going to do?”